World Animal Net has a brand new brochure! Download to read more about our work and programs.

 Once you have identified your main issue you need to identify the causes and impacts of the problem.

-Tool 2.
-Causal Mapping or Problem Tree Analysis
+Advocacy Tool Tool 2.
+Causal Mapping or Problem Tree Analysis |

+Caution!
 Whilst the problem tree can be a useful tool it also has negative connotations, because it focuses on problems, rather than looking at solutions.
 You may wish to also use idea-generating approaches.
 ‘Appreciative Inquiry’ methods, examine past successes and achievements, with a view to replicating or improving on these.
+Combine with other tools to generate new and creative ideas. |

 The process of developing and implementing advocacy solution for your issue can be seen in the following diagram: